Reference

 Predictable but entertaining story about a high school student who fakes illness to go downtown with friends in Chicago.
 Unpretentious with some nice light touches.
 [March 11, 1993] I watched this film again recently.
 It is a difficult work to assess.
 There is a moment-- when Ferris leads half the City of Chicago in a lip-synced rendition of the Beatles' version of "Twist and Shout"-- that the movie reaches an epiphany of surreal giddiness and becomes a hallucinatory celebration of impulse and imagination and spirit.
 You know that this scene can't possibly be happening-- it's not merely improbable: it's over-the-top, ridiculous, completely outrageous-- but it completes something that started with Ferris talking to the audience at the very beginning.
 It's as if Ferris' fantasies co-exist rationally with the real conditions and limitations of his life.
 He can be what he wants because he projects himself onto the lives of everyone around him and manages to accommodate them within their own fantasies, if they want to be accommodated.
 The kids at school begin raising money for his kidney transplant, the police send him flowers, the polka queens know how to boogie to rock'n'roll...
 Not everything works-- the restaurant scene doesn't-- but it's got enough verve and spirit to keep you interested and hyped.
 And then everything crashes.
 I don't mean the movie ends up a complete dud.
 It doesn't.
 But Hughes suddenly decides he needs more than a flight of fantasy to make a film out of this, so, after neglecting the interesting Cameron for about 3/4 of the film, he suddenly turns the spotlight onto the unhappy boy, gives him a dysfunctional family (the same one that belongs to the characters of "The Breakfast Club") and has him commit a mindless act of destruction, to prove that Ferris has saved his soul and liberated his spirit.
 It takes too long, it's too gratuitous, and Hughes makes too big a deal out of it.
 It's as if Hughes couldn't trust his audience to make the necessary connections for themselves: he has to make the Ferrari a spectacular symbol of Ferris' warm-heartedness, and then, to really bring the film to a kludging halt, he has Sloane "realize" that this was what Ferris had intended all along.
 What was good and true and wonderful about the rest of the movie sinks under this burden, and it isn't even fun anymore to watch Dean Rooney's humiliation at the end, when he thinks he has finally caught Ferris playing hookey.
 You can't "unlike" the first half of this film.
 Cameron and Sloane are wonderful complements to Ferris' craziness: they acknowledge his outrageousness without that manipulative coyness you so often see in secondary characters in movies about stars or clowns.
 It's worth seeing "Ferris Bueller's Day Off" but you can understand why many critics don't like Hughes' films.
 [584]

 Another big Hollywood production that trades in truth and integrity like any other pimp.
-About a Navy lawyer (Cruise) who assigned to defend two marines accused of "Code Red"-- internal discipline of a fellow marine, which resulted in death.
+About a Navy lawyer (Cruise) who is assigned to defend two marines accused of "Code Red"-- internal discipline of a fellow marine, which resulted in death.
+Based on a real incident in which 9 enlisted men performed "code red" on another marine injuring him.
+The real ringleader, David Cox, was acquitted, and eventually murdered!
+(Unsolved).
 Compromises everywhere for cheap dramatic effect.
-Good performances by Nicholson and Bacon are wasted.
-Cruise is tedious and tendatious, making an utterly implausible transformation from irresponsible dissolute to disciplined courtroom mastermind, on the specious logic that his conscience is aroused by the flagrant injustice Demi Moore calls to his attention.
-And then Demi Moore is suddenly relegated to the traditional subservient, hero-worshipping Barbie Doll.
+Good performances by Nicholson, Kiefer Sutherland, and Kevin Bacon are wasted.
+Cruise is tedious and tendentious, making an utterly implausible transformation from irresponsible dissolute to disciplined courtroom mastermind, on the specious logic that his conscience is aroused by the flagrant injustice Demi Moore calls to his attention.
+Not many films are as badly damaged by the mediocre performances of its stars (both Moore and Cruise) as this one.
+Once Cruise is transformed, Demi Moore is suddenly relegated to the traditional subservient, hero-worshipping Barbie Doll.
 Was this really directed by Rob Reiner?
+Rewatched 2024-11: probably better than I initially thought.
+The script is actually fairly good-- the dialogue between lawyers, judge, and defendants tends to hang well.
+But Cruise and Moore are both pathetic.
+Clearly, someone wanted a romance there, but apparently Sorkin and Reiner fought the idea.
+Nicholson and Bacon are okay to good.
+Revised from 6 to 7.4.
 [583]

 JACK NICHOLSON